mehrdadzarei/AutoRelocking_ECDL_Laser_by_Redpitaya/README.rst

 Run the DigiLock software
 ########################################

-DigiLock software for locking transfer cavity to the 689 nm laser should be running and the IP and Port number on the DigiLock software which is shown in the Fig. 7 should be set in the web application to let the Redpitaya to remotely control and lock the cavity.
+DigiLock software for locking transfer cavity to the 689 nm laser should be running.
+And the IP and Port number on the DigiLock software which is shown in the Fig. 7 should be set in the web application to let the Redpitaya to remotely control and lock the cavity.